 I can see why they didn’t want officers over 27.
 They wanted you young and foolish!

 Was there ever an acceptable point where a mission could be aborted because the leader in the air decided the danger was too high?
 I.e too much flak?
+Too many people would be killed?

 No!
 Some individual pilots turned back before they got to their target, but that was frowned upon.
 We had one guy that did it twice.